-Ph.D.
-Program Students: Year 4 and above
+PhD Program Students: Year 4 and beyond

-Fall, Spring and Summer All Dissertation Research (INDI 999)
+Fall, Spring and Summer Terms

+All Dissertation Research (CABP9990)

-The Ph.D.
-Qualifying Exam is taken In the Spring semester or Summer term of the second year.
-Prior to completing the exam, students should carry out their dissertation research under the course Research in CABP (673/873) or Independent Study in CABP (689/889).
-After passing the Qualifying Exam, students conduct their research under the course Dissertation Research (INDI999).
-A minimum of 30 credits of Dissertation Research are required to graduate.
+The PhD Qualifying Exam is taken in the spring semester or summer term of the second year.
+Prior to completing the exam, students should carry out their dissertation research under the course Research in CABP (6730/8730) or Independent Study in CABP (6890/8890).
+After passing the Qualifying Exam, students conduct their research under the course Dissertation Research (CABP9990).
+A minimum of 30 credits of Dissertation Research is required to graduate.

-All Ph.D. students are also required to present a seminar on their research in the third year.
+All PhD students are also required to present a seminar on their research in the third year.
 They are also required to present posters in the annual UTHSC Graduate Student Research Forums and oral presentations in the annual Larry Gentry Research Symposia beginning in their second year.

-Master of Science in Biomedical Science: Cancer Biology Track
+Master of Science in Biomedical Sciences: Cancer Biology Track